DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Overseas teachers enrich the lives of students and add value to schools and the wider community.
 The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) wishes to assist Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.

+We can help if you’re interested in teaching children aged 5 to 18.
+If you'd like to teach other age groups, try [teaching in a university](https://nationalcareers.service.gov.uk/job-profiles/higher-education-lecturer) or [teaching in further education](https://nationalcareers.service.gov.uk/job-profiles/further-education-lecturer).

 ## General information

 If you're coming to the UK from Ukraine, [check what you need to do before you travel and what to do after you arrive](https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine).

 ### Check the status of your visa

 If you are in the UK on the [Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa), the [Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme) or the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme), you already have the right to work as a teacher or train to be a teacher in the UK.
-You are also eligible to apply for financial support if you choose to train to teach.
+You are also eligible to [apply for financial support if you choose to train to teach](#fees-and-financial-support).

 If you’re not sure of the status of your visa, check: